Fraction calculator

 c) Write a previous answer (new numerator 52) over the denominator 5.

-For adding, subtracting, and comparing fractions, it is suitable to adjust both fractions to a common (equal, identical) denominator.
-The common denominator you can calculate as the least common multiple of the both denominators - LCM(9, 5) = 45.
-In practice, it is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 9 × 5 = 45.
-In the next intermediate step , cancel by a common factor of 3 gives 89/15.
+It is suitable to adjust both fractions to a common (equal) denominator for subtracting fractions.
+The common denominator you can calculate as the least common multiple of both denominators - LCM(9, 5) = 45.
+It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 9 × 5 = 45.
+In the following intermediate step, cancel by a common factor of 3 gives 89/15.

-In words - one hundred forty-seven ninths minus fifty-two fifths = eighty-nine fifteenths.
+In other words, one hundred forty-seven ninths minus fifty-two fifths equals eighty-nine fifteenths.

 Rules for expressions with fractions: